-- (a) The environmental and personal risk factors for heat illness. - (b) The district's procedures for complying with the Heat Illness Prevention Program Policy for the prevention of heat illness. - (c) The importance of frequent consumption of small quantities of water and electrolyte replacement fluid, up to four cups per hour, when the work environment is hot and members are likely to be sweating more than usual in the performance of their duties. - (d) The importance of acclimatization. - (e) The different types of heat illness and the common signs and symptoms of heat illness. - (f) The importance of members immediately reporting to a supervisor, directly or through others, symptoms or signs of heat illness in themselves or in coworkers.
+- 1. The environmental and personal risk factors for heat illness. - 2.
+The district's procedures for complying with the Heat Illness Prevention Program Policy for the prevention of heat illness. - 3.
+The importance of frequent consumption of small quantities of water and electrolyte replacement fluid, up to four cups per hour, when the work environment is hot and members are likely to be sweating more than usual in the performance of their duties. - 4.
+The importance of acclimatization. - The different types of heat illness and the common signs and symptoms of heat illness.

-- (g) The district's procedures for responding to symptoms of possible heat illness, including how Emergency Medical Services (EMS) will be provided if necessary. - (h) The district's procedures for contacting EMS and, if necessary, for transporting members to a place where they can be reached by an EMS provider. - (i) The district's procedures for ensuring that, in the event of an emergency, clear and precise directions to the work site can and will be provided to other emergency responders.
+- 6. The importance of members immediately reporting to a supervisor, directly or through others, symptoms or signs of heat illness in themselves or in coworkers. - 7.
+The district's procedures for responding to symptoms of possible heat illness, including how Emergency Medical Services (EMS) will be provided if necessary. - 8.
+The district's procedures for contacting EMS and, if necessary, for transporting members to a place where they can be reached by an EMS provider. - 9.
+The district's procedures for ensuring that, in the event of an emergency, clear and precise directions to the work site can and will be provided to other emergency responders.

-607.4 SUPERVISOR TRAINING REQUIREMENTS AND RESPONSIBILITIES
+4. SUPERVISOR TRAINING REQUIREMENTS AND RESPONSIBILITIES